 The Appalachian Leadership Institute is a comprehensive regional leadership training program developed by the Appalachian Regional Commission in partnership with the University of Tennessee, Knoxville; The Howard H. Baker Jr. Center for Public Policy; Tuskegee University; and Collective Impact.
-Launched in 2019, the first class of Fellows will graduate in July 2020.
-The Appalachian Leadership Institute is limited to 40 Fellows annually, which are chosen via a competitive application process.
+Launched in 2019, the first class of Fellows graduated in November 2020.
+The Appalachian Leadership Institute is limited to 40 Fellows annually.
 Every state in the Appalachian region will be represented in each cohort, reflecting the region’s diverse economic developmental challenges, opportunities, and strategies.

 About the Appalachian Regional Commission